mtbsteve/VolkswagenID3-widgets/README.md

 The images directory includes screenshots of the different menus and the pushsafer notification in an Apple Watch

+Known issues:
+- With the id3 software version 0564, the climatisation parameters can be displayed but not set (appears to work with 0784 according to other users)

-## Please note: This is all experimental, not endorsed by Volkswagen, and to be used at your own risk.
+### Please note: This is all experimental, not endorsed by Volkswagen, and to be used at your own risk.